kpavery/System-Fo/README.md

 ### Structure

 `ast.scala` contains the definition of the AST nodes for the System Fo syntax.
+`error.scala` containts the definition of the possible errors, including parse and type check errors.
 `main.scala` contains the main driver.
 `parser.scala` contains the System Fo parser, which utilizes Scala parser combinators.
 `typechecker.scala` contains the System Fo type checker.
 This is the main interest of the implementation.